-The DDoS protection system is designed for HTTP (and HTTPS, when using SSL and a certificate) protection.
+The back-end DDoS protection system is designed for HTTP (and HTTPS, when using SSL and a certificate) protection.
 By default, when you subscribe to the Web Application Firewall, our platform already protects your application from typical SYN, UDP, ICMP, PUSH, slowloris, ACL floods: LAND, smurf and teardrop attacks, and other popular attacks at the network level without having to do anything.
 By configuring this feature, you add HTTP DDoS protection.
 With it, we protect against common HTTP slow POST, recursive GET floods and other HTTP-based attacks by sending a low-impact computational challenge to a percentage of the connections.
 The challenge is easily answered by legitimate clients, but DoS bots cannot.
 This allows us to quickly drop invalid bot requests that overwhelm your server(s).

 Add – Select “Add” to add a new DDoS policy.